homebodygym/homebodygym/pages/bitcoin/how-to-buy.md

 From here, you can deposit cryptocurrency to your account, or sell it for a regular fiat currency such as USD.

-[Coinbase](https://www.coinbase.com/join/5967ac4be42b2d0260de144b){:target="_blank"} allows payment via Credit Cards, Debit Cards, and Bank Transfers.
+[Coinbase](https://www.coinbase.com/join/5967ac4be42b2d0260de144b){:target="_blank"} allows payment via C]credit cards, debit cards, and bank transfers.
 In order to add your form of payment, click the "Add new account" button.

 ![Payment Method](/img/bitcoin/buy/payment.jpg)